 Visit Fushimi Inari-Taisha Shrine

-Fushimi Inari-Taisha shrine is a recognisable sight for Japanese and international visitors.
+Fushimi Inari-Taisha shrine is a recognizable sight for Japanese and international visitors.

-Set aside a mountain, 7 kilometres north of downtown Kyoto, Fushimi Inari-Taisha shrine is peppered with pretty buildings and vermillion red torii gates which line the hillside pathways.
+Set aside a mountain, 7 kilometers north of downtown Kyoto, Fushimi Inari-Taisha shrine is peppered with pretty buildings and vermillion red torii gates which line the hillside pathways.